turingschool-examples/task_manager_rails/README.md

 On the first line, we see that our app received a request to `POST` to `'/tasks'`.
 As our app started trying to handle this request, we eventually got to a point where there was no HTML to render, so Rails attempted to smooth over our user's experience by sending back a response indicating that there is no content in the response.
 We see this on the second to last line above `No template found for TasksController#create, rendering head :no_content`.
 And, instead of throwing an error, Rails has resolved this response with a successful status code: `Completed 204 No Content`.

 The reason that Rails has provided this _magic_ for us, instead of throwing an error, is because Rails is assuming that when any new record is created, we will want to redirect our user's to some new place where they can see this change in place.
-Rails will assume that for any POST, PATCH, PUT, and DELETE request, we will want to send a redirect in our response.
+Rails will assume that for any HTTP POST, PATCH, PUT, and DELETE request, we will want to send a redirect in our response.
 So, for these requests and their controller actions, Rails will not error if there is no corresponding HTML in our views folder!

 Now let's get back to actually creating this new task.
 Looking back at our terminal output from submitting the form, there is a bunch of stuff right in the middle that we have not yet discussed.
 Specifically, let's take a look at the `parameters: ` section of the output: